Summary

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 CreditCards.com compiled this state-by-state listing of credit card debt collection statutes of limitations by individually researching each state’s laws and court rulings.
-We’ve linked to the law where it is available; additional notes below.
+We’ve linked to the law where it is available and have made additional notes below.

 Credit card debt statute of limitations, by state